8. FOR HOW LONG DO WE STORE YOUR PERSONAL DATA

 Request restriction of processing of your personal data.
 This enables you to ask us to suspend the processing of your personal data in the following scenarios: (a) if you want us to establish the personal data’s accuracy; (b) where our use of the personal data is unlawful but you do not want us to erase it and request restriction of its use instead; (c) where you need us to hold the personal data even if we no longer require it as you need it to establish, exercise or defend legal claims; or (d) you have objected to our use of your personal data but we need to verify whether we have overriding legitimate grounds to use it.

-Refuse to be subject to a decision based solely on automated processing, including profiling, which produces legal effects concerning you or significantly affects you.
-We shall not process your personal data in such a way as to subject you to automated processing unless the decision: (i) is necessary for us to enter into or perform a contract with you; (ii) is authorised by a law to which we are subject and which lays down suitable measures to safeguard your rights, freedoms and legitimate interests; or (iii) is based on your explicit consent.
+Refuse to be subject to a decision based solely on automated processing including profiling, which produces legal effects concerning you or significantly affects you.
+We shall not process your personal data in such a way as to subject you to a decision that is based solely on automated processing unless the decision: (i) is necessary for us to enter into or perform a contract with you; (ii) is authorised by a law to which we are subject and which lays down suitable measures to safeguard your rights, freedoms and legitimate interests; or (iii) is based on your explicit consent.
+Some psychometric assessments, namely in job recruitment processes, involve automated processing and profiling, but our screening and decision-making in respect of a job candidate will not be based solely on that psychometric assessment.

 Withdraw consent at any time where we are relying on consent to process your personal data.
 However, this will not affect the lawfulness of any processing carried out by us before you withdraw your consent.
+If for example, you provide your consent to publish your photograph or image in an article on our website or publicly available mediums, and subsequently withdraw your consent, it is likely that we will have a compelling legitimate interest to continue processing your photograph or image that is already being used or published prior to you withdrawing your consent.
 If you withdraw your consent, we may not be able to provide certain services to you.
 We will advise you if this is the case at the time you withdraw your consent.

-All websites designed and managed by [Name of Company] and/or ENL may feature links to other sites operated by third parties websites, plug-ins and applications.
+All websites designed and managed by Plastinax Austral Ltd, trading under the name of ‘Plastinax’ and ‘Helios Eyewear’ and/or ENL may feature links to other sites operated by third parties websites, plug-ins and applications.
 Clicking on those links or enabling those connections may allow third parties to collect or share data about you.
 We are not responsible for the privacy practices or the content of such websites.

 These are the types of cookies collected: